 Applying proven strategies and promising prototypes are a sure bet for solving complex problems like homelessness in Seattle, while doubling down on failed policies and programs that are mostly riding the wake of failed theories is not.

 The City of Gresham, Oregon, population 110,000, had homeless encampment statistics with higher per capita numbers than Portland until they rolled out a tight Homeless Services Department supported by a sea of volunteers and mostly philanthropic funding and brought the city to function zero homelessness in about 14 months with no sweeps.
 They did it by getting to know each and every person in the tents and serving the folks willing to accept help first while the others were given more time.

-Dahlgren took his education in substance abuse counseling and 25 years of work experience in the non-profit sector and quietly went about fixing what he knew was wrong with the existing approaches to ending homelessness.
-He calls it “A Bridge to Something Better” and indeed it is.
+The brilliant director hired to lead Gresham Homeless Services, Kevin Dahlgren, has an educational background in social work and substance use disorder counseling and has 25 years of experience in the field.
+He has gone about fixing what he knew was wrong with the existing theory-based strategies to ending homelessness.
+He calls it “A Bridge to Something Better” and it is.

 It’s time for Seattle to “end it like Gresham”.